This post may contain affiliate links. Please read our disclosure policy.

 These Soft M&M Cookies bake up tender and delicious!

-I’ve been in love with big, Soft M&M Cookies for years.
-After all, who doesn’t love a sweet sugar cookie so loaded up with M&Ms that you’ll get some of that crunchy chocolate candy in every bite?
+I’ve been in love with big, Soft M&M Cookies for years!
+After all…who doesn’t love a sweet sugar cookie so loaded up with M&Ms that you get some of that crunchy chocolate candy in every bite?

-I’m going to note right up front that this classic, Soft M&M Cookies recipe is posted in many places online.
+I want to note right up front here – this classic, Soft M&M Cookies recipe is posted in many places online.
 And while the ingredients list is the same, the level of detail in the baking instructions does seem to vary from recipe to recipe – resulting in many home bakers seeing different (and sometimes disappointing) results.

-After some trial and error with this recipe in our kitchen – we’ve added lots of tips and tricks in the instructions below to ensure that your soft M&M cookies come out perfectly thick and soft.
+After some trial and error of our own – we’ve added lots of tips and tricks in the instructions below to ensure that your soft M&M cookies come out perfectly thick and soft.

 Tips for making the perfect Soft M&M Cookies: